Search for an optimal number of clusters in a list of partitions

 or"decreasing_step"

-, specify here the number of largest steps to keep as cutoffs.- step_round_above
+, specifies the number of largest steps to retain as cutoffs.- step_round_above

 boolean